OpenGK-org/opengk-simk/README.md

 that, for example, if you record a log with `ca66xxx_version_1.0.0.ADX`, you'll still be able to later open it with `ca66xxx_version_2.3.4.ADX` - or the other way around.

+### DBC

+CAN bus signal definitions.
+They can be opened with software such as SavvyCAN

 ### XDF

 XDF files describe the contents of .bin files that you read/flash using [GKFlasher](https://github.com/Dante383/GKFlasher) or other software.